 Get to know our Conductor and Executive Committee.

 Maestro Vaisman is invited regularly as an accompanist to the young “Tarumi Violinists”, both in the USA and Japan.
-In 2012 he had the honor of conducting the UN Singers in performances with the Japanese singer and songwriter Tokiko Kato at Carnegie Hall and in Hiroshima, Japan.
-He appeared again at Carnegie Hall in 2016 conducting the Children’s Choir Redes USA.
+In 2012 he conducted the UN Singers in performances with the Japanese singer and songwriter Tokiko Kato at Carnegie Hall and in Hiroshima, Japan.
+He appeared again at Carnegie Hall in 2016, conducting the Children’s Choir Redes USA.

 At present, he is also Cantor of the congregation Sion Iglesia Luterana in Manhattan, New York.
 Apart from his choral activities, Guillermo Vaisman is an active musician on the New York tango scene, regularly performing at the Summer Tango Festival in Central Park and at venues throughout the city.

 Marie Deblonde-Vallet has been a chorister for more than 15 years.
 She sang with the Youth Choir of La Monnaie Opera House of Belgium and in various university choirs.
 She joined the UN Singers in April 2015.
 She is currently working with the Capacity-Building Unit of the Office of Counter-Terrorism.
-Before joining the UN, where she has been working for OCHA for the Central Emergency Response Funds in the Resource Mobilization and Communication section and for DGACM, she worked in Vienna, Strasbourg, Brussels and Luxembourg as a translator, editor and journalist.
-She has a degree in multidisciplinary translation and speaks 7 languages.
+Before joining the UN, she worked in Vienna, Strasbourg, Brussels and Luxembourg as a translator, editor and journalist.
+She has a degree in multidisciplinary translation and speaks seven languages.

-Carlo Zenarosa started with music in grade school where he played 8 different musical instruments.
+Carlo Zenarosa started music in grade school where he played eight different musical instruments.
 He played guitar then stand-up bass with the Guitar Ensemble in De La Salle grade school.
 He was the grade school commencement exercise/graduation mass pianist-accompanist.
-He received the AMASFI Music Award then.
-In high school he conducted the La Salle Green Hills High School Band as requested by the assistant bandmaster when the primary bandmaster was absent.
+He received the AMASFI Music Award.
+In high school he conducted the La Salle Green Hills High School Band when the primary bandmaster was absent.
 He was the musical director in a play in high school.
 Later on he formed a cover pop band playing bass guitar.
-He has completed Music Certification in both the Specialist and Professional level with Berklee Online and is currently finishing up a Masters Certificate in Music Theory, Harmony and Ear Training with the same college.
-He first joined the UNSRC Singers in 2015 as an add-on to the 70th Commemoration of the Hiroshima-Nagasaki bombings in Japan.
+He has completed Music Certification in both the Specialist and Professional level with Berklee Online and is currently finishing a Certificate in Music Theory, Harmony and Ear Training with the same college.
+He joined the UNSRC Singers in 2015 for the 70th Commemoration of the Hiroshima-Nagasaki bombings in Japan.
 He has never left since.
 He currently sings as a baritone for the UNSRC Singers.
-His active participation as club photographer and videographer posting on social media landed him a spot as PRO.
+He is an active club photographer and videographer posting on social media.